 I got a Bank of America loan.
 Now what?

+Once your funds are disbursed, it’s time to start thinking about repayment.
 Online Bill Pay is the easiest option — you don’t have to worry about keeping track of when your payment is due.
 But don’t forget to keep an eye on your account to look out for irregularities.
 If you notice anything strange — or have any other questions — contact customer service as soon as possible.

 I didn’t get the loan.
 Now what?

 Frequently asked questions

 If I get an auto loan from Bank of America, can I use it to buy a car from anyone?